Arashhs/academic-kickstart/content/authors/admin/_index.md

     url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently working as a PhD Research Assistant at InfoLab, Computer Science Department at the University of Southern California under the supervision of Prof. Cyrus Shahabi.
-My research interests include Machine Learning, Deep Learning, Graph Neural Networks, and Spatio-Temporal Data Management and Forecasting.
+My research interests include Graph Neural Networks and Spatio-Temporal Data Management and Forecasting.

 # Interests to show in About widget
 interests:
-  - Machine Learning
-  - Deep Learning
   - Graph Neural Networks
   - Spatio-Temporal Forecasting
   - Spatio-Temporal Data Management and Engineering